Select Page

 The Berlin Wall consisted of several components:

-- Checkpoint Charlie: Checkpoint Charlie was one of the most famous border crossings between East and West Berlin.
-It served as a symbol of the divided city.
+• Checkpoint Charlie: Checkpoint Charlie was one of the most famous road boundaries between East Berlin and West Berlin.
+It had also been an embodiment of a divided city.

 The presence of the Berlin Wall had profound effects on the Berlin population and the city itself: